mcolotto/magic-research-2-modding-example/README.md

 ## Getting Started

 To get started, you will need to set up the development environment.
-If it's your first time working with Magic Research 2 mods, it's best to follow these steps.
+If it's your first time working with Magic Research 2 mods or you're not sure of what you're doing, it's best to follow these steps.
+Once you have a little more experience, you'll be able to tweak things.

 1. [Install Node.js](https://nodejs.org/en) v16 or later.
 Confirm that it's working by running `node --version` in the command line.
 2. [Install Yarn](https://classic.yarnpkg.com/lang/en/docs/install/).
 3. [Download Visual Studio Code](https://code.visualstudio.com/download).
 It's not a requirement, but it'll be the better experience.
 Also install the extension _Prettier_ which is used for automatic code formatting.
-4. Download the contents of this repository, clone it with Git, or fork it.
+4. You will need the contents of this repository.
+Either download them, clone the repository with Git, or create a fork and clone that.
 5. Open Visual Studio Code.
 "Open Workspace from File", and open the file `workspace.code-workspace`.
 6. Test that it works.
 At the bottom, on the terminal in VSCode, type: `yarn` in the root of the project to download and install all the dependencies, then `yarn build:dev`.
 If this succeeds, you should see a file `build/mr2-test-mods.js` created in the workspace - if that's the case, congratulations, you have succeeded!